Palau Nacional: Architecture

 The design of the National Palace is a unified style of Spanish Renaissance architecture with an air of academic classicism.

 It is the result of different functional forms and construction procedures, resolved by a technical language attributed to the Barcelona School of Architecture.

 The construction of the Palace consists of the combination of traditional systems based on symmetry, as clearly outlined in its composition and, that of the building procedure dominated by more modern techniques and materials such as the use of concrete.

 The building has two floors: one base or ground floor and another main floor which holds double pilasters, marking the great blind wall panels.
 At the north-eastern part of the structure lies a subterranean space, which at the moment of construction was destined for the installation of kitchens.
 There was also a set of rooms constructed: the Throne Room, rooms for the King and Queen and, to the front of the building, the museum section.
 To the back of the building an area for events was created, with a small tea room or restaurant, located in the body of space which stands behind the Great Hall.

 The façade consists of a central body flanked by two smaller side ones.
-The center topped by a large dome reminiscent of that of St. Paul's in London or that of St. Peter's Basilica in the Vatican, with two smaller domes on each side.
-At the four angles corresponding to those of the Great Hall stand four towers that resemble those of the Cathedral of Santiago de Compostella or the Giralda of Seville.
+The center topped by a large dome reminiscent of that of St Paul's Cathedral in London or that of St. Peter's Basilica in the Vatican, with two smaller domes on each side.
+At the four angles corresponding to those of the Great Hall stand four towers that resemble those of the Cathedral of Santiago de Compostela or the Giralda of Seville.